Westfir | Oregon

 100+ Page Workbook: Details on a variety of cultivation techniques, material choices, glossary of terms, and technical references.

 Mushroom Spawn: You will get to choose 4 species of edible and medicinal mushrooms to leave with!
 6 of these will be of your choosing in pure culture petri dishes.

-Wholesome Meals: All 3 meals will be provided for daily by the hosts at Earlwood Farm, and is included in the price.
+Wholesome Meals: Lunch will be provided daily, and is included in the price.
 Vegetarian, Gluten Free, and Vegan diets can all be accommodated for, and most of the food is grown right here in the Willamette Valley, with Gourmet Mushrooms and Medicinal Mushroom Teas.